vmware-archive/projectmonitor/README.md

 Once the VM has started, services will be available at `192.168.33.10`.

 ### Authentication support
+#### IP Whitelist
+If you want to use Webhooks, your ProjectMonitor instance will need to be located on a publically accessible server.
+If you don't want your ProjectMonitor dashboard to also be publically accessible, you can whitelist access by IP address.

+The whitelist is disabled by default, but can be enabled by uncommenting the "ip_whitelist" property in settings.yml and adding a list of IP addresses to whitelist.
+If you're running ProjectMonitor behind a load balancer (e.g. on a hosted provider such as Heroku), you'll probably want to set "ip_whitelist_request_proxied" to true.
+See settings.yml for more documentation.

+#### Password authentication
 Project monitor uses [Devise](https://github.com/plataformatec/devise) to provide both database backed authentication and Google OAuth2 logins.

-#### Password authentication
-Regular password authentication is enabled by default and can be switched off by setting the `password_auth_enabled` setting to `false`.
+Regular password authentication for managing project settings is enabled by default and can be switched off by setting the `password_auth_enabled` setting to `false`.
 To ensure strong password encryption you should adjust the value for `password_auth_pepper` and `password_auth_stretches` appropriately.